top of page

 The gallery model, where a gallery represents an artist and sells work on their behalf, is a traditional avenue for purchasing works.
 If the gallery is reputable, they will ensure a fair price for the artwork, and professionally manage the sale.
 Galleries work to publicise the artists they represent, and so with time, their work to get the artist critical attention and public awareness will increase the value of works that collectors acquire.
 When an emerging artist is signed to a high-profile gallery, their work almost always sees an instant jump in value in both the primary and secondary markets.

 Fostering a good relationship with galleries is essential.
 Buying from a gallery is not the same as purchasing goods, and many high-profile galleries prefer to sell to reputable collectors, or offer long-standing clients more competitive prices or first access to new works.
-Connections are fundamental, in order to get the most out of buying in galleries.
+Connections are fundamental, to get the most out of buying in galleries.

 Art fairs